TegranGrigorian/TegranGrigorian/README.md

 ## Hi there 👋
 Hello!
 My name is Tegran, I'm an undergrad at Grand Valley State University, and I'm pursuing my degree in Computer Engineering.
 I hope to transfer to the University of Michigan College of Engineering.
-My hobbies are snowboarding, playing video games and coding
+My hobbies are snowboarding, playing video games and coding.
+My top 3 programming laungauges are Rust C/C++ and Python.
+I hope to be a software engineering emphazing in low level software integration

 <!--
 **TegranGrigorian/TegranGrigorian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.